Protection of all nondefective twofold degeneracies by anti-unitary symmetries in non-Hermitian systems

-\paragraph{\bf Conclusion.---} I have proved a theorem stating that anti-unitary symmetries protect all non-defective twofold degeneracies in non-Hermitian systems.
-I have further exemplified the derivations by exploring the protection of non-defective degeneracies in a 2D tight-binding model with nonreciprocal hopping amplitudes.
+\paragraph{\bf Conclusion.---} I have proved a theorem stating that anti-unitary symmetries protect all nondefective twofold degeneracies in non-Hermitian systems.
+I have further exemplified the derivations by exploring the protection of nondefective degeneracies in a 2D tight-binding model with nonreciprocal hopping amplitudes.
 I have demonstrated that the anti-unitary symmetries constitute various discrete and spatial operations combined with Wick's rotations in the nonreciprocal parameter space.
 These findings establish the new path to the symmetry-protection of non-Hermitian degeneracies beyond the convention of discrete~\cite{Yoshida2019, Rui2019, Delplace2021, Rivero2021, Sayyad2022, Sayyad2022b} or point-group~\cite{Cui2022} symmetries for defective EPs.
-Further works should elaborate on the role of the composite symmetries in stabilizing non-defective degeneracies in many-body non-Hermitian systems beyond the commonly studied discrete symmetries~\cite{Takasu2020, Xue2020, Varma2021, Rausch2021, Yoshida2022}.
-It is also intriguing to explore the robustness of symmetry-protected non-defective degeneracies under small symmetry-breaking perturbations in interacting non-Hermitian systems.
+Further works should elaborate on the role of the composite symmetries in stabilizing nondefective degeneracies in many-body non-Hermitian systems beyond the commonly studied discrete symmetries~\cite{Takasu2020, Xue2020, Varma2021, Rausch2021, Yoshida2022}.
+It is also intriguing to explore the robustness of symmetry-protected nondefective degeneracies under small symmetry-breaking perturbations in interacting non-Hermitian systems.

 \paragraph{\bf Acknowledgment.---} I acknowledge the helpful discussion with Jose L. Lado.
-I thank the Galileo Galilei Institute for Theoretical Physics for hospitality during the completion of this work.
+I also thank the Galileo Galilei Institute for Theoretical Physics for hospitality during the completion of this work.

 {\bf \thesubsubsection.\arabic{paragraph}}